Nextron-Labs/aurora-linux/README.md

 Aurora Linux is a real-time Linux EDR agent.

-It attaches eBPF programs to kernel tracepoints (process exec, file open, network state changes, bpf syscalls, and file timestamp changes) and ingests Linux audit logs, enriches the captured telemetry in user space, and evaluates each event against Sigma rules and IOC feeds to emit high-signal alerts in text or JSON.
+It attaches eBPF programs to kernel tracepoints (process exec, file open, network state changes, bpf syscalls, and file timestamp changes), ingests Linux audit logs, and tails syslog (file or journald), enriches the captured telemetry in user space, and evaluates each event against Sigma rules and IOC feeds to emit high-signal alerts in text or JSON.
 The goal is practical host detection with low overhead and clear, actionable output.

 ```mermaid
 flowchart LR